-- c) Program Oversight: FHWA divisions conducts periodic risk-based process reviews of FAHP recipient implementation of program requirements. - d) Enforcement: HCR enforces findings of FAHP recipient noncompliance through negotiating conciliation agreements, and in partnership with Federal-aid division offices, monitors corrective actions. - e) Waiver Requests: HCR Evaluates FAHP requests for DBE program waivers and works in partnership with HCC to draft recommendations to DOCR. - f) Technical Assistance and Training: Provides advice and assistance to FAHP recipients and industry partners in the implementation of DBE program requirements.
-Approves DBE training curriculum and content prepared by the Federal-aid division offices and OTS.
-Creates tools to assist FAHP recipients with monitoring and oversight. - g) Compliance Reviews and Technical Visits: Conducts onsite compliance reviews to determine compliance of recipients and investigations in response to complaints of discrimination with respect to program administration and impacts. - h) Investigation of External Complaints: Processes external DBE program complaints alleging FAHP recipient non-compliance with regulatory requirements.
-Analyzes allegations, investigates, or assigns complaints for investigation to division offices. - i) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices. - j) Disadvantaged Business Enterprise Program (DBE)/Supportive Services (DBE/SS) Program: HCR administers the DBE/SS program which, with approval by the Secretary of Transportation (Secretary), authorizes the allocation of funds to State DOTs.
-These funds are used to provide technical services and programs to assist DBEs in improving their business practices so that they can grow, diversify, and be better prepared to participate on federally assisted contracts.
+- c) Program Oversight: FHWA divisions conducts periodic risk-based process reviews of FHAP recipient implementation of program requirements. - d) Enforcement: HCR enforces findings of FHAP recipient noncompliance through negotiating conciliation agreements, and in partnership with divisions, monitors corrective actions. - e) Waiver Requests: HCR Evaluates FHAP requests for DBE program waivers and works in partnership with HCC to draft recommendations to DOCR. - f) Technical Assistance and Training: Provides advice and assistance to FHAP recipients and industry partners in the implementation of DBE program requirements.
+Approves DBE training curriculum and content prepared by the Federal-aid division offices and the Office of Innovation Implementation -Resource Center (OII-RC).
+Creates tools to assist FHAP recipients with monitoring and oversight. - g) Compliance Reviews and Technical Visits: Conducts on-site special reviews and investigations to determine compliance of recipients in response to complaints of discrimination with respect to program administration and impacts. - h) Investigation of External Complaints: Processes external DBE program complaints alleging FAHP recipient non-compliance with regulatory requirements.
+Analyzes allegations, investigates or assigns complaints for investigation to division offices. - i) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices. - j) DBE Supportive Services (DBE/SS) Program: HCR administers the DBE/SS program which, with approval by the Secretary authorizes the allocation of funds to State DOTs.
+These funds are used to provide technical services and programs to assist DBEs in improving their business practices so that they can grow, diversify, and be better prepared to participate on federally-assisted contracts.
 Carries out these functions in cooperation with other FHWA program offices.